 FALL: The miles of wooded trails of Pyramid Mountain Natural Historic Area are a perfect place to enjoy the colorful show as the leaves change color.
 The views from the many scenic overlooks reveal the vibrant reds, yellow, and oranges of a variety of tree species, as well as the silhouettes of migrating birds of prey circling overhead.
 The mild temperatures and gorgeous scenery make this the ideal time for a hike on our trails.
 Highlights of fall programs include several popular annual events: guided evening hikes, canoe paddles, and many more naturalist-led programs for all ages and interests.

 WINTER: Even when the weather turns chilly, the action at Pyramid Mountain Natural Historic Area doesn’t cool off!
 The winter landscape reveals some of nature’s secrets as myriad wildlife tracks suddenly become visible in the snow.
-Bring your family to stroll the wooded trails and boardwalks, and use your detective skills to discover the animals’ winter activities.
+Bring your family to stroll the wooded trails, and use your detective skills to discover the animals’ winter activities.
 Highlights of winter programs include Snowshoe Sundays, guided snowshoe hikes on the trails.
 Try this winter sport with the staff, or rent snowshoes and take a hike on your own.

 The Special Events page highlights programs and activities, offering unique and fun opportunities for visitors of all ages.